THE SPIRITUAL BRAIN: SCIENCE AND RELIGIOUS EXPERIENCE

 Dr. Newberg is an award-winning scholar and practicing neuroscientist, He is the Director of Research at the Myrna Brind Center of Integrative Medicine at Thomas Jefferson University Hospital,

-Wednesdays, 8pm, Wilson House
+Wednesdays, 8pm, Wilson House (on hiatus until further notice)

 We are diving deeper into the Gospel of John.
 You are invited to come and join us for real and relevant conversation.
 Bring your questions, your aspirations, and even your doubts as we discover together how this living Word relates to our lives today.